Timing (2019-2021 cohort)

 - A good level in English, in particular minimum and recent test scores with TOEFL (Computerbased: 237; Paper version: 580; Internet version: 92 or above), IELTS (6.5); Cambridge Proficiency Examination (C), Cambridge Advanced English Test (B), CERF (B2).
 Knowledge of French, Italian or German is not mandatory, but is taken into account.
 Those students concerned must provide official proof of their language skills (foreign language diploma or DIALANG European test).
 A Graduate Record Examination (GRE) General Test score (not mandatory) of at least 450 for verbal reasoning, 4.1 for analytical writing, and 650 for quantitative reasoning.

 - A clear motivation for the field and for international studies.

-Please consider thoroughly the options you wish to apply for (two choices only) since the focus of courses, the degrees they lead to and the host institutions and countries differ according to the option and major.
+Please consider thoroughly the options to which you apply for since the focus of courses, the degrees they lead to, the host institutions and countries differ according to the option and the major.

 The Application procedure is based on online submissions:

 - Full curriculum vitae (most preferably on Europass format, but not mandatorily);